On This Page

 - Hospital staff can release the person prior to the end of the commitment period if they are psychiatrically stable before that point.
 They can request a recommitment hearing if the person has not stabilized within the commitment period.

-Regardless of which state you live in, you can expect to have to wait several hours before you’ll know if the person being evaluated is going to be admitted on a temporary hold.
-You’ll then have to wait (usually for a few days) for the commitment hearing before you know whether they’re going to be committed.
+Regardless of which state you live in, you can expect to have to wait for at least several hours before you know if the person being evaluated is going to be admitted on a temporary hold.

 What Part of the Commitment Process Differs From State to State?